The basics of identity theft

 If your credit card has been buying luxury goods for someone you don't know, you won't have to foot the bill.
 You're personally liable for credit card fraud only up to $50.
 But if past-due and defaulted accounts that you never knew about make their way to your credit report, your damaged credit is the real problem, and you'll have to spend time getting your that corrected.

 Just who are these people stealing personal information?
 Most often they are strangers who have never met you; occasionally they are family members.
 And they are segments of population who are always looking for a quick scam — meth addicts and the mafia included.
-For more, read Secrets of identity theft criminals.

 The best defense is a good offense.
 To learn how to minimize your chances of being an identity theft victim, read Tips for protecting yourself from ID theft.
 If you'd to protect yourself financially, there are identity theft insurance policies from major insurers, and also identity theft protection products that claim to put the kibosh on any attempts to swipe your personal.
-For more, read Who's who in the identity theft protection market.

 If you're a victim of identity theft, the first thing you should do is contact the fraud departments of each of the three major credit bureaus.